alexiszamanidis/vscode-git-worktrees/README.md

     -   If you do not select a new branch(`ESC`), you will create a new worktree with the remote branch you typed.
 This was made for convenience, instead of having `git worktree add master master`, you can just run `git worktree add master`.

-    -   You cannot create a worktree with spaces(Relevant [issue](https://github.com/alexiszamanidis/vscode-git-worktrees/issues/22))
+    -   Since the name of the worktree and branch is the same, we validate the user's new-branch input(Relevant [issue](https://github.com/alexiszamanidis/vscode-git-worktrees/issues/22))

 -   `git worktree list`